MicrosoftLearning/mslearn-databricks/Instructions/Exercises/AI-02-RAG.md

 Now we can enchance the capabilities of large language models by providing them with additional context from external data sources.
 By doing so, the models can generate more accurate and contextually relevant responses.

-1. In a new code cell, run the following code to combine the retrieved data with the user's query to create a rich prompt for the LLM.
+1. In a new cell, run the following code to combine the retrieved data with the user's query to create a rich prompt for the LLM.

      ```python
     # Convert the dictionary to a DataFrame